cluening/vagrant-k3s-hpccluster/README.md

 ## More details

-Take a look at `provision-*.sh` to see what's actually being done.
+Take a look at the Ansible repository to see what's actually happening.

-## Todo

-- Replace all of the shell scripts with Ansible